industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 <img src="docs/graphics/plus_button.PNG"/>

-1) Navigate to the "New Template" are and fill the form:
+1) Navigate to the "New Template" area and fill the form:
   - Choose a "Name" for your template
   - Select the "Model Type" (in this case Simulink)
   - Browse in the"Model File" for the exported .zip file of the Simuling project.